logo

 • Safe Storage and Preparation of Pumped Breast Milk

-As a new mum, I found myself overwhelmed by the countless decisions I had to make for my little one.
+As a new mum, I was overwhelmed by the countless decisions I had to make for my little one.
 Between the chaos of sleepless nights and endless nappy changes, the question of how to feed my baby properly was always on my mind.
 Like many mothers, I had always imagined myself exclusively breastfeeding, but life had other plans.
 With a demanding job and limited maternity leave, I knew I needed to find a way to provide my baby with the benefits of breast milk while still managing my other responsibilities.
 That's when I discovered the power of pumping.

 Why Pumping Breast Milk is Beneficial